UcheIgbokwe/Vehicle-Tracking-API/README.md

 To fully utilise the GPS location, kindly replace the GOOGLE_API_KEY placeholder with a valid Google API key in the Gmap:APIKey section provided the appsettings.Development.json file.

+For the purpose of this test, I will provide you with my API Key:
+AIzaSyB-saxKi9AGK5wO-LYipIvcI75-dHNmJkw

 # Step 2:
 Open the application in Visual Studio Code or any preferred IDE and navigate to the API folder.